jojoelfe/deco_lace_template_matching_manuscript/comments/manuscript_220414_ng.md

 Figure S2: Overview images of lamellae imaged using the DeCo-LACE approach taken at low-magnification

-![Figure S3: Defocus estimation of individual tiles of DeCo-Lace montages (A) Defocus values of individual micrographs taken using the DeCo-Lace approach plotted as a function of the Beam-Image-Shift values.
+![Figure S3: Defocus estimation of individual tiles of DeCo-LACE montages (A) Defocus values of individual micrographs taken using the DeCo-LACE approach plotted as a function of the Beam-Image-Shift values.
-(B) Defocus astigmatism of individual micrographs taken using the DeCo-Lace approach plotted as a function of the Beam-Image-Shift values.](media/image9.png){width="6.5in" height="6.940277777777778in"}
+(B) Defocus astigmatism of individual micrographs taken using the DeCo-LACE approach plotted as a function of the Beam-Image-Shift values.](media/image9.png){width="6.5in" height="6.940277777777778in"}

-Figure S3: Defocus estimation of individual tiles of DeCo-Lace montages.
+Figure S3: Defocus estimation of individual tiles of DeCo-LACE montages.
-(A) Defocus values of individual micrographs taken using the DeCo-Lace approach plotted as a function of the beam image-shift values.
-(B) Defocus astigmatism of individual micrographs taken using the DeCo-Lace approach plotted as a function of the image-shift values.
+(A) Defocus values of individual micrographs taken using the DeCo-LACE approach plotted as a function of the beam image-shift values.
+(B) Defocus astigmatism of individual micrographs taken using the DeCo-LACE approach plotted as a function of the image-shift values.

 ![Figure S4: Motion correction of movies with condensed beams.
 At the